Invariant measures for the two-dimensional averaged-Euler equations: Introduction

 Global existence and uniqueness for solutions of the two-dimensional averaged-Euler equation are known both in $\R^2$ and in a bounded domain for initial velocities in $H^3$, see respectively V. Busuioc \cite{Bus} and S. Shkoller \cite{Shk}.
 In the latter reference the classical pde problem is transformed into a geometric one, considering geodesics in the (infinite-dimensional) group of volume-preserving diffeomorphisms.
 Averaged-Euler equations are indeed known to describe the velocities of geodesics on this group endowed with the $H^1$ metric.
 For further results concerning these equations we cite \cite{BT} and references therein.

 For this system O. Bell, A. Chorin and W. Crutchfield pointed out in \cite{BCC} that invariant Gibbs measures can be considered, as the equations conserve the energy and the enstrophy.
 In their perspective the invariant measures are used to perform numerical predictions of the dynamics.
-Invariant measures are of significant interest when employed to improve existing deterministic results, particularly when we deal with vector fields with low regularity and may be used, among others, to extend local to global existence results or to prove recurrence properties for a flow, see for example \cite{TzvVis}.
+Invariant measures are of significant interest when employed to improve existing deterministic results, particularly when we deal with vector fields with low regularity, see for example \cite{C3}, \cite{AF}, \cite{FL}; and may be used, among others, to extend local to global existence results or to prove recurrence properties for a flow, see for example \cite{TzvVis}.
 Also quasiinvariant measures may serve to the same purposes and besides they are sometimes supported on more regular spaces, see for example \cite{Tzv}.
+Finally we mention several works related to invariant measures: \cite{AC}, \cite{AHKD}, \cite{C}, \cite{AFerr} about the two-dimensional Euler equations; and \cite{Bourg}, \cite{CSuzz}, \cite{ASSuzz} about other dispersive equations.

 We consider an equivalent formulation, the vorticity formulation, of the averaged-Euler equations.
 On $\R^2$, for divergence free velocity fields, the ``stream function'' $\varphi: \R^2 \to \R$ is defined by $u=\nabla^\perp\varphi:=(-\partial_2 \varphi, \partial_1\varphi)$.
 The vorticity formulation in terms of stream function is the following